TritonDataCenter/node-verror/README.md

 * printf-style arguments for the message
 * chains of causes
 * properties to provide extra information about the error
+* creating your own subclasses that support all of these

 The classes here are: